oauth-wg/oauth-selective-disclosure-jwt/main.md

 #### Holder Public Key Claim

-If the issuer wants to enable holder binding, it includes a public key associated with the holder, or a reference thereto.
+If the issuer wants to enable holder binding, it MAY include a public key associated with the holder, or a reference thereto.

 It is out of the scope of this document to describe how the holder key pair is